-We have said before that our area is made to be explored.
 We are in an ideal location to explore everything our area has to offer.
 We have the regional towns of Tully and Innisfail a 30-minute drive in either direction.
 We are only 90 minutes from both Cairns and the Atherton Tablelands.
 Mission Beach is an easy 30 minute drive – and you may see Cassowaries on your way!

-You will be pleased to hear was named not for the reptile but a local scout group known as “The Alligators”.
-This sandy-floored swimming hole and rainforest fringed picnic area is located 6km north of Tully.
+You will be pleased to hear was named not for the reptile but for a local scout group known as “The Alligators”.
+This sandy-floored swimming hole and rainforest fringed picnic area is located 6 km north of Tully.

 Picturesque picnic and swimming spot situated in the shadow of the Bellenden Ker range and accessed by a sealed road.